BerkeleyLab/Bedrock/build-tools/cdc_snitch.md

 We use yosys's "techmap" step, that creates gate-level cells for registers with a type name based around "DFF".
 We don't currently check for DFF with asynchronous inputs, that are unlikely to be correctly handled.

+Besides `cdc_snitch`, vendor tools often come with CDC analysis.
+For example, Vivado `report_cdc`.
+On the plus side, they will "understand" vendor-specific primitives, and so can cover more of your design.
+On the down side, they will push using vendor-supplied IP, that will keep your design from being easily portable to other chip families.
+Having two CDC analysis tools is better than one!